Compensation For Hand Injury At Work

 Every part of your arm is susceptible to injury in one way or the other.
 Here are some common injuries that occur:

 - Broken fingers

-Hand, wrist, arm, and shoulder injuries can be caused from a number of situations.
+Hand, wrist, arm, and shoulder injuries can be caused by a number of situations.
 One of the most common is a work area that is not properly maintained.
-Perhaps a co-worker left an obstacle in the floor, causing a trip and fall accident.
+Perhaps a co-worker left an obstacle on the floor, causing a trip and fall accident.
 If the floor was wet and there was not a “wet floor’ sign to warn of the hazard, a slip and fall accident can result.
 Falling objects are also common.
 A person’s first instinct is to use their hands and arms to protect their head and face when something is falling.
 The size and weight of the object will determine the severity of the injury.

 Accidents with machinery also occur.
 A person’s arm can become trapped or struck by a piece of machinery and this can result in lifelong disability.
 But no matter the scenario, the injury is there and there is a recovery period.
-Sometimes the injury can be permanent, but the goal of your workers’ compensation attorney is to make sure you get the workers’ compensation benefits you need to pay your bills and receive the medical treatment you need.
+Sometimes the injury can be permanent, but the goal of your hand injury workers’ compensation attorney is to make sure you get the workers’ compensation benefits you need to pay your bills and receive the medical treatment you need.
 If your injury causes you to never be able to perform a certain type of job again, then vocational rehabilitation is also a part of the program so that you can work in an industry that will accommodate the injury.